Racopokemon/ImageSort/README.md

 # Furter feature ideas

 ## Launcher
+* On start, the launcher has the first folder selected instead of the images (if some are there), and pressing enter opens the folder instead
+  * Fix this only for the startup, afterwards this focus is ok.
+Either request the focus to the start button or truly unselect everything in the listview
 * better show other (not supported) file formats:
   * heic, tga, webp are candidates (not shown to be pictures yet)
   * mov, (avi)